-- 1. Business Services closely monitors the 2015-16 budget performance to identify areas of potential savings as well as any areas of potential cost pressures to the Board.
-There were variances across most expenditure categories based on the 6 months performance at February 29th, 2016 as outlined in Appendix B1 & B2 (attached).
+- Business Services closely monitors the 2015-16 budget performance to 1. identify areas of potential savings as well as any areas of potential cost There were variances across most expenditure pressures to the Board. categories based on the 8 months performance at April 30th, 2016 as outlined in Appendix B1 & B2 (attached).
 Most classroom expenditures are incurred over a 10 month period while administrative and facilities expenditures are more likely to follow a 12 month model.
-There are many other factors that determine monthly expenditures but as a rule and as a simple starting point, you would expect the classroom expenditures to be 60% spent (6/10) and the administration and facilities to be 50% spent (6/12).
-When comparing this year to the same period last year one must be mindful that there are 3 less teaching days this year.
-If we use teaching days as the yardstick for teaching salaries then the expectation for February 2016 would be 114/194 (58.76%) and February 2015 would be 117/194 (60.31%). - 2.
+There are many other factors that determine monthly expenditures but as a rule and as a simple starting point, you would expect the classroom expenditures to be 80% spent (8/10) and the administration and facilities to be 67% spent (8/12).
+When comparing this year to the same period last year one must be mindful that there are 3 less teaching days to date this year.
+If we use teaching days as the yardstick for teaching salaries then the expectation for April 2015 would be 154/194 (79.4%) and April 2016 would be 151/194 (77.8%). - 2.
 Enrolment remains the key driver for generating Grants for Student Needs (GSNs).
 The GSNs are calculated using a weighted average of enrolment projections for two count dates, actual enrolment on October 31st 2015 and projected enrolment for March 31st 2016.
 The Revised Estimates' enrolment retention for the period of October 2015 through March 2016 for elementary has been projected at 100% retention and secondary has been projected at 98.11% based on historical trends.
 The resulting Average Daily Enrolment is the key variable generating the grant revenues.